Serial UART information

 |1||Select DMA mode 1|

 LCR : Line control register (R/W)

-The LCR, line control register is used at initialisation to set the communication parameters.
+The LCR, line control register is used at initialization to set the communication parameters.
 Parity and number of data bits can be changed for example.
 The register also controls the accessibility of the DLL and DLM registers.
 These registers are mapped to the same I/O port as the RBR, THR and IER registers.
-Because they are only accessed at initialisation when no communication occurs this register swapping has no influence on performance.
+Because they are only accessed at initialization when no communication occurs this register swapping has no influence on performance.